travisdoor/travis.github.io/biscuit_object.md

 and other features which I don't want to use so I decided to create my own object system library.

 ## Motivation
-- Brings object class structure to plane C.
+- Brings object class structure to plain C.

 {: style="text-align: justify;"}
 - BObject is primary designed for Biscuit Engine where I want to use C# for game-play implementation